Integrability of Liouville theory: proof of the DOZZ Formula: Probabilistic Formulation of LCFT and the Main Result

 \subsection{Liouville correlation functions}

-We may now give the probabilistic definition of the functional integral \eqref{liouvlawintro}\footnote{The global constant $2$ is included to match with the physics literature normalization which is based on the DOZZ formula \eqref{DOZZformula}.}:
+We may now give the probabilistic definition of the integral \eqref{liouvlawintro}\footnote{The global constant $2$ is included to match with the physics literature normalization which is based on the DOZZ formula \eqref{DOZZformula}.}:

 where $\E$ is expectation over the GFF.
 We refer the reader to \cite{DKRV} (or to \cite{KRV} for a brief summary) for the explanation of the connection between \eqref{liouvlawintro} and \eqref{liouvlaw1}.
-Briefly, the variable $c$ is essential and stems from the fact that in \eqref{liouvlawintro} we need to integrate over all $\phi$ and not only the GFF $X$ which is defined up to constants.
+Briefly, the variable $c$ is essential and stems from the fact that in \eqref{liouvlawintro} we need to integrate over all $\phi$ and not only the GFF $X$ which is constrained by the relation $X_0(0)=0$.
 The origin of the factor $e^{-2Q c} $ is topological and depends on the fact that we work on the sphere $\hat\C$.
 The random variable $M_{\gamma}(\C) $ is almost surely finite because $\E M_{\gamma}(\C) = \int_\C |z|_+^{-4} d^2z<\infty $.
 This implies that $\langle\cdot\rangle$ is not normalizable: $\langle 1\rangle=\infty$.

 The class of $F$ for which \eqref{liouvlaw1} is defined includes suitable vertex operator correlation functions once these are properly renormalized.
-We set for $\alpha\in\R$
+We set for $\alpha\in\R$ and $z\in\C$